This is Lori Ennis.

 KUEL LIFE: What advice would you give fellow women about aging?

-LORI: I like using a door as a metaphor to life’s opportunities ~ If you keep knocking on a door and it does not open, may be it is supposed to be kept shut!
+LORI: I like using a door as a metaphor for life’s opportunities ~ If you keep knocking on a door and it does not open, maybe it is supposed to be kept shut!
 If the door is cracked open; peek.
 If the door swings open; pursue.